daveyboywardlaw/daveyboywardlaw.github.io/_posts/2024-04-29-improving-testing-through-support.md

 In support calls that are raised there will be steps to reproduce.
 Now these steps will be written from the users perspective and this will provide insight into how they are using the system.
 It may give information such as:

 * How users navigate through the system
-* Do users use keyboard shortcuts
+* Do users use keyboard shortcuts?
 * Examples of real life data that users enter
 * The order in which users perform certain tasks